NhlamuloChauke/lotto-machine-test/README.md

 To test the service
 -----------------
-Please use the postman collection
+Please use the Postman collection

-file named: lotto-machine-test.postman_collection.json
+The file named: lotto-machine-test.postman_collection.json

 To improve:

-- Error handling and optimise some calculations
+- Error handling and optimize some calculations
 - Database Transactions: When dealing with database operations, it's important to ensure the proper use of transactions to maintain data integrity.
-Consider reviewing and verifying that database operations are appropriately wrapped in transactions to handle failures and rollbacks if needed.
+Consider reviewing and verifying that database operation are appropriately wrapped in transactions to handle failures and rollbacks if needed.
 - Unit Testing: Implement unit tests to cover different scenarios and validate the correctness of the implementation.